-MARS conducts launches almost every month during the summer and early fall at the National Warplane Museum in Geneseo, NY.
+MARS conducts launches almost every month during the spring, summer and early fall at the National Warplane Museum in Geneseo, NY.
 Please see the schedule in the menu for launch dates.
 Members and guests are encouraged to fly with us at these launches.
 Please see the Membership/Join MARS menu option for club membership information and registration.

 Rocketry activities are only permitted at the airport on the designated launch weekends and then only during designated time windows.
 MARS uses the land as a guest of the Museum – we do not own the field.

 For those of you who have never flown with a club: MARS supplies all necessary launch equipment!
 You don’t need to bring a launch pad or controller.
 Our low power racks can hold up to 15 models ready for flight at once.
 They can be flown one at a time, or if their owners wish, flown several at once in an exciting drag race!
 For High Power flyers we have 1010 and 1515 rails and rods.
 Please see below for requirements on High Power rockets.
 With prior arrangement we can support your rocket for L through N motor projects.

 MARS has obtained an FAA waiver for High Power flying at the Geneseo field.
-The waiver caps maximum altitude at 12,000 feet AGL and the size of the field limits rocket motors to a single M motor.
+The waiver caps maximum altitude at 12,000 feet AGL and the size of the field limits rocket motors to N impusle.
 We fly using the Tripoli safety codes.

 If you plan to fly a high power rocket (as defined by the National Association of Rocketry), you MUST show proof of current NAR or TRA insurance.
 Additionally you may only fly in your certification level as shown on your membership card, except for a certification flight.

 Local MARS Launch Rules: